All Episodes

 Crazy.

-Nepal's crackdown on social media companies, which led to protest and police killing at least 19, is part of a years-long decline of internet freedoms around the world as even democracies seek to curtail online speech.
+Nepal's crackdown on social media companies, which led to protest and police killing at least 19, is part of a years-long decline of internet freedoms around the world, as even democracies seek to curtail online speech.

-The Himalayan country's government said last week it was blocking several social media platforms, including Facebook, X, and YouTube, because the companies failed to comply with the requirement that they register with the government.
+The Himalayan country's government said last week it was blocking several social media platforms, including Facebook, X, and YouTube, because the companies failed to comply with a requirement that they register with the government.

 The ban was lifted Tuesday, a day after the deadly protests.

-What's happening in Nepal mirrors the broader pattern of controlling the narrative and controlling the stories emerging from the ground?
+What's happening in Nepal mirrors the broader pattern of controlling the narrative and controlling the stories emerging from the ground, said Aditya Vashista, an assistant professor of information science at Cornell University.

 This has happened several times in the neighboring countries, India, Pakistan, Bangladesh.